ivanov/bipython/README.md

     [ ] TODO: ansi color escape handling

-    [ ] MUSTFIX: tab-completion of magics.
+    [x] MUSTFIX: tab-completion of magics.

+        [ ] fix introduced regression: tab completing on something that has no matched will delete the match

     [ ] figure out how much bpython i need.